marliebesouw/marliebesouw.github.io/program.md

     *The participants will be divided into smaller groups for the workshops.
 You will either attend the workshop in the morning (1) or in the afternoon (2).

     For the insight sessions, there will be an additional split.
 When signing up, you will choose one of the four focus areas: Radiology, Radiotherapy, Cardiology, or Pathology.
-    This choice determines which session you will be assigned to (A or B).
+    This choice determines which session you will be assigned to (a or b).

 <h2>Accreditation</h2>